-Below we’ve compiled the remarkable stories of seven female architectural trailblazers who forged their way into the industry, created some of the world’s most beautiful buildings, and in doing so, encouraged many other women to follow in their footsteps.
+Below, we highlight the remarkable stories of seven female architectural trailblazers whose groundbreaking work not only created some of the world’s most beautiful buildings but also inspired countless women to follow in their footsteps.

 Lady Elizabeth Wilbraham (1632–1705)